 In addition, the polling place for a polling district must be within the area of the district unless special circumstances make it desirable to designate an area either wholly or partly outside of the polling district.
-The polling place must also be small enough to indicate to electors in different parts of the polling district how they will be able to reach their designated polling station to provide one or more polling stations within the same room, and must supply each with a sufficient number of voting compartments.
+The polling place must also be small enough to indicate to electors in different parts of the polling district how they will be able to reach their designated polling station.
+In Broxtowe, the polling district is currently defined as the polling place.